 Like a Zen koan, a question that doesn’t have an automatic answer is an invitation to pause, to check inside, to sense what emerges, and to mindfully explore what comes up.
-Facing such questions moment by moment, in the course of our life, is very different from reading about them in a book.
+Facing such questions moment by moment, in the course of our life, is very different from reading about philosophical issues.
 They do not feel like abstract questions.
 They help us get in touch with our felt sense of meaning and purpose.
 With spirit as an inner experience.
 With resilience as a moment-by-moment experience.

 So, let’s go back to the question: What sustains you?
 Or, more specifically:

 – What gives you a sense of peace, meaning and purpose in everyday life?

 – What keeps you going when times are tough?

 – What gives you the strength to face moments of crisis or despair?

 We want to stay grounded in felt experience – – which is the key word here.
 We are not trying to describe a specific path, a ‘right way’ to do things, or a ‘correct’ narrative of how it all works out.
 To the contrary.
 We are coming at it from different approaches.
 And we value the ‘unfinished’ quality that comes from describing these issues while we are in the midst of grappling with them, not knowing how things will turn out.
 Actually, an implicit assumption of this project is that depth of experience is related to our ability to tolerate the ‘not knowing’.

 The following 2-minute recording expands on the above text: